sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>open-vm-tools-desktop</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : User experience components for Open Virtual Machine Tools
+Short desc    : User experience components for Open Virtual Machine Tools
 URL          : https://github.com/vmware/open-vm-tools
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This package contains only the user-space programs and libraries of
+Descript     : This package contains only the user-space programs and libraries of
              : open-vm-tools that are essential for improved user experience of VMware virtual
              : machines.
 ```